andriesfilmer/gtd/cheatsheets/mailserver/INSTALL-outgoing.md

 * [Control you DMARC process with dmarcian](https://dmarcian.com/)

-## DNS Whitelist
+### DNS Whitelist

-[DNSWL.org](http://www.dnswl.org) provides a Whitelist of known legitimate email servers to reduce the chances of false positives while spam filtering.
-We have the entry ''postscreen_dnsbl_= siteslist.dnswl.org*-5'' [main.cf](/pub/scripts/mailserver/main.cf) to do the job.
+Add your ip to [DNSWL.org](http://www.dnswl.org) which provides a Whitelist of known legitimate email servers to reduce the chances of false positives while spam filtering.

-## Logrotate
+### Logrotate

 Create a new configuration file for Postfix logs in the logrotate `/etc/logrotate.d/postfix`